tiarabcodes1/js-401d46-class-4/README.md

 - The `thumbs up` button allows you to access the songs that you liked
 - To navigate back home simply press the arrow at the top left of the screen

+Download the [Expo go app](https://expo.dev/@tiarabcodes1/js-401d46-class-41), scan the [QR Code](https://expo.dev/@tiarabcodes1/js-401d46-class-41) via camera for IOS users, or the app for android users, turn your volume up and explore.

 **Happy Listening!**